MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 By default, all users in your organization can access the app in your tenant app store.
 To restrict and control who has permission to use the app, you can create and assign an app permission policy.
 To learn more, see <a href="https://docs.microsoft.com/microsoftteams/teams-app-permission-policies" target="_blank">Manage app permission policies in Teams</a>.

-### Pin the app for users to discover
+### Pin and install the app for users to discover

 By default, for users to find the app they have to go to your tenant app store and browse or search for it.
 To make it easy for users to get to the app, you can pin the app to the app bar in Teams.
 To do this, create an app setup policy and assign it to users.
 To learn more, see <a href="https://docs.microsoft.com/microsoftteams/teams-app-setup-policies" target="_blank">Manage app setup policies in Teams</a>.

 ## Discover and adopt

-Users who have have permissions to the app can find it in your tenant app store.
+Users who have permissions to the app can find it in your tenant app store.
 Go to **Built for *Your Organization Name*** on the Apps page to find your organization's custom apps.

 ![Screenshot of Apps page showing published app ](media/custom-app-lifecycle-discovery.png)